Wang-Yanting/Wang-Yanting.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year PhD student at Pennsylvania State University.
-I am fortunate to be advised by [Dr.Jinyuan Jia](https://jinyuan-jia.github.io/).
+I am fortunate to be advised by [Dr. Jinyuan Jia](https://jinyuan-jia.github.io/).
 My research focuses on AI Security, with a recent focus on LLM explanation.
-I earned dual bachelor’s degrees in Mechanical Engineering and Computer Science from RPI, followed by a master’s in Computer Science from Duke University.
+Previously, I earned dual bachelor’s degrees in Mechanical Engineering and Computer Science from RPI, followed by a master’s in Computer Science from Duke University.

 ## Current research focuses

-* Explaining LLM behavior for security applications
+* Transparency of LLM-empowered AI systems
-* Certifiable robustness in machine learning models
+* Provably secure/robust machine learning systems

 ## Publications